saydullojonrakhmonov/weddingHall/README.md

   created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP,
   updated_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP,
-  status VARCHAR(20) CHECK (status IN ('pending', 'confirmed', 'cancelled')) DEFAULT 'pending', venue_id INTEGER REFERENCES venues(id) ON DELETE CASCADE, phone_number VARCHAR(20) NOT NULL, user_id INTEGER REFERENCES user(id) ON DELETE SET NULL );
+  status VARCHAR(20) CHECK (status IN ('pending', 'confirmed', 'cancelled')) DEFAULT 'pending', venue_id INTEGER REFERENCES wedding_hall(id) ON DELETE CASCADE, phone_number VARCHAR(20) NOT NULL, user_id INTEGER REFERENCES user(id) ON DELETE SET NULL );

 Notes:
-- The status columns in venues and booking use CHECK constraints for allowed values.
+- The status columns in wedding_hall and booking use CHECK constraints for allowed values.
 - ON DELETE rules are chosen to avoid orphan records: SET NULL for owner_id, and CASCADE for child records like images and booking.
 - You can tweak types (e.g., VARCHAR length or NUMERIC precision) based on your application's requirements.